gannochenko/legacy/docs/index.md

 1. Run `make run_infra` to launch local infrastructure.
 2. Wait until the infrastructure is ready.
 3. If not done before, in another terminal run `make create_resources` to create the resources in the Localstack.
-4. In another terminal run `cd apps/prussiascan & yarn dev` to launch the front-end application.
+4. In another terminal run `make run app=prussiascan` to launch the front-end application.
-5. In another terminal run: `cd apps/prussiascan.api && yarn dev` to launch the API microservice.
+5. In another terminal run: `make run app=prussiascan.api` to launch the API microservice.
-5. In another terminal run: `cd apps/prussiascan.auth && yarn dev` to launch the Auth microservice.
+5. In another terminal run: `make run app=prussiascan.auth` to launch the Auth microservice.

 ### Seeding data

-// todo
+1. Obtain the following folders, since they are not included due to massive weight: `.mongo`, `apps/prussiascan.api/upload`
+2. Go to the `prussiascan.api` folder: `cd apps/prussiascan.api`.
+3. Run the seeding script: `make mongo2dynamo`.

 ### Inviting a user